OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 Thus the attribute `neighbor` of the channel "TEMP_RAIL_**L**" would contain the name "TEMP_RAIL_**R**" and vice versa.

 **MeasurementUncertaintyType**
-Defines the type in which the measurement uncertainty is set.
+Defines the type in which the measurement uncertainty is set, namely absolute (in which case it has the same unit as the channel itself), or relative (in which case it has no unit).
-The following values are possible:
+The following values are thus allowed:

 | Value | Description |
 |---|---------|